gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    This specification provides mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and data replay protection of SCTP packets.
-Thus ensuring these security services to the SCTP using application and its upper layer protocol.
-Thus, it allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
+Ensuring these security services to the application and its upper layer protocol over SCTP.
+Thus, it allows client/server applications to communicate in a way that is designed with communications privacy and preventing eavesdropping and detect tampering or message forgery.

    Applications using DTLS in SCTP can use all currently existing transport features provided by SCTP and its extensions.
-DTLS/SCTP
-   supports:
+DTLS in SCTP supports:

    * preservation of message boundaries.

-   * a large number of unidirectional and bidirectional streams.
+   * no limitation on number of unidirectional and bidirectional streams.

    * ordered and unordered delivery of SCTP user messages.